Pension Credit

 What is Pension Credit?

-Pension Credit is money paid to you if you have reached State Pension age and you have a low income.
-It is separate to your State Pension.
+Pension Credit is a benefit for people who have reached State Pension age and have a low income.
+Pension Credit is separate from your State Pension.
 You can claim it even if you are still working.
 Pension Credit is not taxed.

 Pension Credit is made up of 2 different parts: